Janice Gurney: Dark (1999)

-From September 16 to October 31 in 1999, the McIntosh Gallery at the University of Western Ontario ran Janice Gurney's exhibition called Dark.
+From September 16 to October 31, 1999, the McIntosh Gallery at the University of Western Ontario ran Janice Gurney's exhibition called Dark.
 The exhibition featured and compared Gurney's earlier work to her recent reinventions of these installations at the time.
 According to Arlene Kennedy, the artistic director at McIntosh Gallery during this show, the exhibition offered viewers the opportunity to explore the connection between “experimental information” and memory.

 The exhibition displayed many ‘cancelled’ versions of Gurney's previous work.
 These ‘cancelled’ works are copies of her earlier pieces wherein some or all of the content has been blacked out; the result is at times a completely black canvas.
 These dark squares and indistinct forms are comparable to mirrors which reflect the gallery goers observing these pieces.
 Mark Cheetham describes Gurney's cancellations as “anything but erasures” which instead, serve as a reminder to the artist of her lifelong "passion for memory."

 In reflecting on Gurney's previous work in relation to these cancelled versions, Barbara Fischer believes that this presentation challenges the viewer to remember what the works looked like before they were blacked out.
 She explains her viewing experience, stating: “It's like being put into the dark, aggressively, and finding myself commanded to recite what it was that I saw on the page before the light was turned out.
 In the reflection that stares back at me darkly, I remember exponentially increasing details [of] ... the images that the black surfaces withhold, boldy.
 So, I guess, right in front of me, Janice has made history of her work.”
-Therefore, the triumph of this installation according to Fischer is the evocation of Gurney's art in the mind of the viewer despite her work being simultaneously withheld from view.
+Therefore, the triumph of this installation, according to Fischer, is the evocation of Gurney's art in the mind of the viewer despite her work being simultaneously withheld from view.

 In response to the exhibition, Sheila Ayearst explains that while Gurney's work often initially represents certain milestones of [a woman's] life, upon further consideration, Gurney's art invites the viewer to consider their relationship to not just what the art represents, but the art itself.
 In viewing Overexposed (1989) and Underexposed (1989) in particular, Ayearst found herself considering the physical space between her and the works.
 In her review, she even likens Gurney's work to paintings found in horror films: “[they] suddenly turn on me – they are aware of me, the viewer, and are returning the gaze in this space, now.”

 The works included in this exhibition were as follows: Dark Room (1990), Cancelled (The Surface of Behaviour, 1988), Not (For the Audience, 1986), Underexposed (Name, 1989), Overexposed(Name, 1989), Swamped (1998), Dark (Dark Room, 1990), Un(Self-Consciousness, 1992), Non (1999).